« State-specific resources Kentucky

 Construction Lien Waivers in Kentucky

-Required Notarization: Kentucky does not require waivers to be notarized.
+Required notarization: Kentucky does not require waivers to be notarized.

 Kentucky law does not mandate statutory waiver forms.
 Lien waivers are generally governed by contract.
 Conditional and unconditional waivers may be enforceable depending on context.